JoeyWangTW/todo-cli/README.md

 # todo-cli

+> The todo app that actually gets things done.

-A terminal-based todo application that automatically spawns AI agents for each task using tmux and Gemini CLI.
+A terminal-based task manager where AI agents finish your todos for you.
+Powered by Gemini CLI and MCP tools.
+Why?
+The best todo list isn't one that tracks tasks—it's one that completes them.
+Inspired by [claude-squad](https://github.com/smtg-ai/claude-squad?tab=readme-ov-file), todo-cli runs multiple AI agents in parallel, each working on a different task.
+But instead of coding agents, these are personal assistant agents that can:

+- 📧 Check your email and make phone calls
+- 🗺️ Search for services and request quotes
+- 📅 Schedule meetings and manage your calendar
+- 🔍 Research topics and compile reports
+  ...and anything else you can describe in a prompt

 ## Features

 - 📋 **Terminal UI** - Full-screen todo list built with blessed
 - 🤖 **AI Agent Integration** - Each task automatically gets a Gemini CLI agent in a tmux session
 - 👀 **Real-time Preview** - Watch agent output in split-screen view (40/60 layout)
 - ⌨️ **Keyboard-driven** - Vim-like navigation and shortcuts
 - 💾 **Persistent Storage** - Tasks saved to `~/.config/todo-cli/tasks.json`
 - 🎯 **YOLO Mode** - Optional auto-approval for agent actions
 - ✏️ **External Editor** - Press Ctrl+E to edit in vim/nano

 ## Prerequisites